Trent-Fellbootman/dev000/docs/abstract-computer/memory-use-cases-stack-heap.md

 You can think of the stack and heap as both being existent for the whole lifetime of a program.

+!!! note "Stack & Heap as Data Structures"

+    Stack and heap are also names for data structures.
+    While they share some similarities with the memory objects introduced here, they are not the same things.

+    For clarification between the "stack memory object" and the "stack data structure", the former is usually referred to as "stack memory", while the latter just "stack".
+    Similarly, the "heap memory object" and the "heap data structure" are usually referred to as "heap memory" and just "heap".

 ### Stack

 In terms of memory use cases,